 1 tsp. salt

-1 cup chopped pecans (even better when you toast them!)
-Toast 7 to 10 min at 350, but watch them carefully, so they don’t burn.
+1 cup chopped toasted pecans ( Toast about 10 min at 350, but watch them carefully, so they don’t burn.
 As soon as they’re aromatic, take them out.

-1 20 oz. can drained, crushed pineapple (process it if you don’t want small chunks of pineapple in your cake)
+1 20 oz. can drained, crushed pineapple (process it if you don’t want small chunks of pineapple in your cake but I like the small chunks)

 3/4 c. canola oil